gogbac/fleet-example/README.md

 # fleet-example

-#This fleet-example is to show how to deploy apps via fleet functionality in Rancher 2.6
+#This simple fleet-example is to show how to deploy an app via fleet functionality in Rancher 2.6 to multiple kurbenetes clusters

 Step 1
 - create a "aquarium.yaml"